pachadotdev/cpp11tesseract/cran-comments.md

   ‘/home/hornik/tmp/R.check/r-devel-gcc/Work/build/Packages’"
 * The warnings with clang19 (and clang-asan) were solved by sending a pull request to Posit (https://github.com/r-lib/cpp11/pull/404/files).
-This fix required to patch a package used by cpp11tesseract and add a conditional to avoid redeclaring STRICT_R_HEADERS.
+This fix required to patch a package used by readpdf and add a conditional to avoid redeclaring STRICT_R_HEADERS.